paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/random_failure.md

 -   adaptation of a mission profile as defined in {numref}`eee_4_3_1` with some specificities of the space applications such as thermal management by conduction, cyclic variations of temperature, level of humidity and vibrations in space;

--   use of the reliability models built for each technology of EEE components based on the Physics of Failure with some adaptations described in {numref}`eee_4_3_4` each component model; the preferred use is the part stress method as described in the paragraph.
+-   use of the reliability models built for each technology of EEE components based on the Physics of Failure with some adaptations described in {numref}`eee_4_3_4` each component model; the preferred use is the part stress method as described in the section.

 -   consideration of the process during the phases of development, integration into the equipment, integration into the satellite and operations by evaluating a process factor as defined in {numref}`eee_4_3_2_1`.

--   use of acceleration factors as described in paragraph {numref}`eee_4_3_1_12` to Vibration stress by considering the duration of each phase $t_{text{phase}}$ according to the total life duration of the satellite
+-   use of acceleration factors as described in {numref}`eee_4_3_1_12` to Vibration stress by considering the duration of each phase $t_{text{phase}}$ according to the total life duration of the satellite

 -   recommendation of default values for some of the factors defining the induced factor $\Pi_{\text{induced}\_i}$ as described in {numref}`eee_4_3_1_17`, such as the influence of the usage environment $\Pi_{\text{application}\_i}$ and the influence of the policy for over-stresses $\Pi_{\text{ruggedising}}$;